 - a.
-[Figure 2-10] Kodak's sales revenues from 1998 through 2003, or line AB in exhibit a very flat trend. - b.
+[Figure 2-11] Kodak's sales revenues from 1998 through 2003, or line AB exhibit a very flat trend. - b.
 Extending the 1998-2003 trend to 2012 along line BC shows very flat sales revenues, a totally unacceptable, no-growth strategy. - c.
 Kodak's growth target of 5 to 6 percent annually, the line BD, would give sales revenues of about \$15 billion in 2006 and about \$24 billion in 2012. - d.
 This reveals a wedge-shaped planning gap, which: - Is the difference between the projection of the path to reach a new goal (line BD) and... - The projection of the path of the results of a plan already in place (line BC). - e.
 The ultimate purpose of the firm's marketing program is to "fill in" this planning gap (wedge DBC). - Must move its future sales revenue line from the no-growth line BC up to the challenging target of line BD. - But poor performance: - Results in actual sales being far less than the targeted levels. - The actual situation Kodak faced in 2011 (line BE), where sales were about \$6 billion. - f.
-This is the essence of evaluation: comparing actual results with goals set. - g.
+This is the essence of evaluation: comparing actual results with goals set.

+- g.
 Good or poor performance can result in actual sales revenues being above or far less than the targeted levels, which requires managers to take actions. - h.
-In 2003, Kodak used trend extrapolation to project the historic trend through 2012. - The discrepancy between line BC (the trend extrapolation) and BE (Kodak's actual annual sales revenues) shows that serious forecasting problems can occur. - In this case, Kodak failed to anticipate the drastic decline in sales of its film and film cameras due to sociocultural, economic, and technological changes in the marketplace. - 2.
+In 2003, Kodak used trend extrapolation to project the historic trend through 2012. - The discrepancy between line BC (the trend extrapolation) and BE (Kodak's actual annual sales revenues) shows that serious forecasting problems can occur. - In this case, Kodak failed to anticipate the drastic decline in sales of its film and film cameras due to sociocultural, economic, and technological changes in the marketplace. - i.
+The Kodak example highlights the difficulties in making long-range projections in industries in which consumer tastes and technology are changing rapidly. - 2.
 Acting on Deviations.
 When evaluation shows that actual performance fails to meet expectations, managers need to take corrective actions by: - a.
-Exploiting a positive deviation. - When actual results are far better than the plan called for, managers find ways to exploit the situation.

-- For Kodak, it might try to move quickly to offer their innovative digital camera products to international customers. - b.
-Correcting a negative deviation. - When actual performance fails to meet expectations, managers need to: - Modify the marketing mix elements to... - Develop a new marketing program for the offering. - For Kodak, it may need to reduce prices if Panasonic is able to surpass Kodak in global market share of digital cameras.
+Exploiting a positive deviation. - When actual results are far better than the plan called for, managers find ways to exploit the situation. - For Kodak, it might try to move quickly to offer their innovative digital camera products to international customers. - b.
+Correcting a negative deviation. - When actual performance fails to meet expectations, managers need to: - Modify the marketing mix elements to... - Develop a new marketing program for the offering. - Sadly, Kodak, never was able to develop a cash cow or star from its existing SBUs from 2003 to 2012.